rch-iv/synthetic-obedience-systems/BRIGHT_MIRROR.md

 ---

-Artifact(s) 4: Art
+### Artifact 4: Surrealist Visual Composition
-Voiceprint: Dali
+Voiceprint: Salvador Dalí

 “Paint for me a dreamscape where time drips and memories contort.
 Imagine a vast, sunlit plain of polished glass, where limp clocks melt over tree branches and forgotten statues.
 In the distance, a parade of elephants walks on impossibly long, spindly legs, their shadows twisting into the sky.
 Drawers emerge from the sides of faceless figures, spilling secrets into a pool of liquid gold.
 An egg hovers, cracked but suspended in air, from which a single, giant eye observes everything.
 All is rendered in sharp, luminous detail, as if it were both more real and less possible than the world we know.
 The mood is both tranquil and faintly menacing, inviting viewers to question the boundaries of dream and waking life.”